 To best preserve evidence avoid showering, washing, change clothes, combing hair, drinking, eating, or doing anything to alter physical appearance until after a physical examination has been completed.

 X. Protection and Accommodations:

-The following protections and accommodations are available to an individual reporting the offenses described in this policy:
+The following protections and accommodations are available under this policy:

 XI.
 College Student Conduct Procedures:

 Throughout the conduct proceedings, the respondent and the reporting individual will receive:

 Onondaga Community College maintains educational programs to promote prevention, intervention, and reporting of rape, acquaintance rape, dating violence, domestic violence, sexual assault, and stalking, among other topics.
 These education programs include primary prevention and awareness programs for all incoming students and new employees designed to reduce risk, encourage reporting, and engage bystanders in prevention.
 Disclosures by students at these events do not require the College to begin an investigation but will inform education and prevention efforts.
 In addition, the College offers ongoing awareness and prevention programs to continuing students and employees, including faculty.
 Among the strategies the College uses to ensure effective communications with appropriate officials about these and other issues impacting on students and campus well-being is the “We Care” reporting process.
 All members of the College community are invited to share information of concern with the We Care team by submitting a report (which may be made confidentially) through the following link: http://students.sunyocc.edu/index.aspx?ekfrm=25904 .

 Pursuant to New York State law, the State Sexual Offenders Registry may be accessed at the following link: http://www.criminaljustice.ny.gov/nsor/ .